mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 ### Media themes
 {:#themes}

-Media themes can be used to activate or deactive parts of a style sheet in combination with [media queries](../rcss/media_queries.html), using the `theme`{:.prop} media feature.
+Media themes can be used to activate or deactivate parts of a style sheet in combination with [media queries](../rcss/media_queries.html), using the `theme`{:.prop} media feature.

 ```cpp
 /// Activate or deactivate a media theme.
 Themes can be used in RCSS media queries.